-The potential defendants' conduct was intentional and purposeful.
-They created an intricate litigation plan designed to methodically achieve their policy objectives through lawfare.
-There was nothing fortuitous or random about their plan.
-Instead, the potential defendants intentionally targeted Texas with seven lawsuits against Texas-based energy companies to suppress the speech of the Texas energy sector.
+The potential defendants executed a litigation plan methodically designed to achieve their policy objectives: they intentionally targeted Texas with seven lawsuits against ExxonMobil and seventeen other Texas-based energy companies to suppress the speech of the Texas energy sector.
 See, e.g., Old Republic, 549 S.W.3d at 559.